rapidpro/rapidpro/_docs/development.md

 $ ln -s settings.py.dev settings.py
 {% endhighlight %}

+At this point, you should edit the rapidpro/settings.py to adjust the password for the postgresql connection.

 ##Install Node
 {% highlight bash %}
 $ sudo apt-get install node npm coffee-script